floatpointer/demoapp/README.md

 `http://localhost:9090` is where you'll find it.

 #### Known issues:
-Can't get rid of the no-mixed-spaces-and-tabs whining.
+Can't get rid of the no-mixed-spaces-and-tabs whining, some "unused" linting that I didn't have time to fix.
 There's no front-end unit testing.
 If time would have permitted I'd add some Jasmine tests.
 There's no unit testing for the front-end.

-But
+A bit too much was pushed to Git (binaries etc).